ホーム/ 研究/ コラボレーション/ コラボレーションプログラム

 Learn more

-The IIAP on advanced interconnects aims to explore together with industry leaders the options to increase bandwidth density and improve power performance for reliable high-speed distribution of signals within scaled logic and memory devices.
+As logic and memory nodes scale, the performance of advanced interconnects is negatively impacted by increasing interconnect resistance and capacitance.
+Furthermore, high current densities in ultra-scaled metal wires and vias leads to reliability concerns.
+The IIAP on advanced interconnects aims to explore together with industry leaders the options to increase bandwidth density and improve power performance for reliable high speed distribution of signals within scaled logic and memory devices.
 Focus is on:

 • Beyond-Cu metals